yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-integerprogramming.md

 YALMIP supports several [mixed integer programming solvers](/#mixed-integer-conic-programming-solver), and also comes with a two built-in solvers for mixed-integer programming called [BNB](/solver/bnb) and [CUTSDP](/solver/cutsdp) (decribed in detail in [this post](/The-cutsdp-solver)).

+Besides explicit definition of integer (and binary) variables by the user, YALMIP implements a large amount of automatic modelling constructs which end up as [mixed-integer representations](/tutorial/nonlinearoperatorsmixedinteger).

 ### Integer and binary variables